 This leads to the formation of strong relationship patterns, called bonding patterns, that eventually – if not dealt with – stifle relationships and lead to their breakdown.

 When you consciously connect with and take care of your Inner Vulnerable Child your relationship will benefit enormously.

-See my ebook The Perfect Relationship for an explanation of how bonding patterns and vulnerability affect relationships, and for how to make your relationship work in the long term in 10 fundamental steps.
+See my book The Perfect Relationship for an explanation of how bonding patterns and vulnerability affect relationships, and for how to make your relationship work in the long term with 10 fundamental steps.